Images Depict Mature Plants

-The Eastern White Pine (Pinus strobus) grows almost everywhere in the United States.
+The White Pine (Pinus strobus) grows almost everywhere in the United States.
 It is hardy in USDA zones 3 – 8.
 It isn’t picky about soil and will grow in sandy and heavy clay soils equally well.
 It is also practically maintenance-free.
-The only major maintenance is limbing-up (pruning back low branches) after several years of growth.
+After several years of growth, the only major maintenance is limbing up (pruning back low branches).

-Because of its ease of care and maintenance, this pine tree is a perfect choice for any homeowner who needs a fast-growing evergreen tree for privacy.
-When you buy Eastern White pine trees, they can be used as a screening buffer for privacy, or as a bold focal point when planted as a specimen due to the bright green coloring of the foliage.
+Because of its ease of care and maintenance, the eastern pine tree is perfect for any homeowner who needs a fast-growing evergreen tree for privacy.
+When you buy White pine trees, they can be used as a screening buffer for privacy or as a bold focal point when planted as a specimen due to the bright green coloring of the foliage.

-Eastern White Pine trees make a great windbreak, standing up to the strongest of winter winds.
+Pinus strobus trees make an excellent windbreak, standing up to the strongest of winter winds.
 Windbreaks are also a perfect way to reduce your heating bills in the winter by blocking the cold winds that sneak into the house and create chilly drafts.
-The rest of the year, they can be used to block the low setting sun in the evenings which tends to heat up a room quickly.
+The rest of the year, eastern pine can be used to block the low setting sun in the evenings, which tends to heat a room quickly.

-Planting Eastern White Pines in a staggered row not only creates privacy and a windbreak, but also acts as a sound buffer.
-To do this, plant one row of trees and then plant another row 6 to 8 feet in front of the first row filling in the gaps between the plants.
-This method creates instant privacy and will virtually eliminate unwanted sounds once it fills in.
+Planting White Pines in a staggered row creates privacy and a windbreak and acts as a sound buffer.
+Plant one row of trees and then plant another row 6 to 8 feet in front of the first row filling in the gaps between the plants.
+This method creates instant privacy and virtually eliminates unwanted sounds once it fills in.

 After you buy an Eastern White Pine from Garden Goods Direct, follow the planting and care instructions below for the best outcome: